 L.4.3.1 System Limits – The transfer capability of the transmission network may be limited by the physical and electrical characteristics of the systems including thermal, voltage, and stability consideration.
 Once the critical Contingencies are identified, their impact on the network must be evaluated to determine the most restrictive of those limitations.
 Therefore, the TTC becomes:

 TTC = lesser of {Thermal Limit, Voltage Limit, Stability Limit} following contingencies consistent with requirements of the NERC Reliability Standards

+L.4.4 The CAISO may update the determination of TTC to be used in the calculation of daily ATC across a rolling seven (7)-day horizon to reflect current information on the anticipated transfer capability of the transmission network, including information on Outages affecting the transfer capability on Interties.

 * * * * *